Clark, Iowa end perfect South Carolina season in Final Four - KTVZ

 It’s the Tigers’ first appearance in the title game as Kim Mulkey became the second coach to take two different teams to the championship game.

-Thanks to the riveting play of Clark and the historic year by South Carolina, this was one of the most talked about and highly anticipated matchups in women’s Final Four history,
+Thanks to the spectacular play of Clark and the historic year by South Carolina, this was one of the most talked about and highly anticipated matchups in women’s Final Four history,

 The game lived up to the hype surrounding it— the best player vs. the best team — much to the delight of the sellout crowd of over 19,000 fans.

-“Tonight showed how fun women’s basketball is,” Clark said.
-“I’m sure some people wished this was a series of seven games.”

-Coach Dawn Staley and South Carolina (36-1) had kept on winning since taking last year’s title.
+Coach Dawn Staley and South Carolina (36-1) had won 42 in a row, including last year’s championship game.

-“I don’t think we felt pressure to win the game, we just didn’t perform,” Staley said.
-“And that hasn’t been us all season long.”

-“I don’t think our players felt pressure, any other pressures besides wanting to win another basketball game,” he said.

 This was Iowa’s first appearance in the Final Four in 30 years.
 The last time the Hawkeyes advanced this far was 1993 and C. Vivian Stringer was the coach of that team that lost to Ohio State in overtime.